 2.1 Normative references

-Normative references are not applicable in the present document.
+Not applicable.

 2.2 Informative references

 References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
 For specific references, only the cited version applies.
 For non-specific references, the latest version of the referenced document (including any amendments) applies.